odpi/egeria/open-metadata-implementation/admin-services/docs/user/README.md

 ```

 The **serverName** specified on these calls determines which configuration
-document is used, and hence which of the logical OMAG server's configuration it is working with.
+document is used, and hence which of the OMAG server's configuration it is working with.

-The OMAG server platform starts up without any open metadata capabilities enabled.
+The OMAG Server Platform starts up without any OMAG servers active.
 Once it is running, it can be used to set up the configuration documents
-that describe the open metadata capabilities needed for each server instance.
+that describe the open metadata subsystems needed for each OMAG server instance.

-Once the configuration document is in place, the open metadata services
+Once the configuration document is in place, the OMAG Server
 can be activated and deactivated multiple times, across multiple
-restarts of the server platform.
+restarts of the OMAG Server Platform.

-## Building a configuration document for a server
+## Building a configuration document for an OMAG server

-The configuration document for the logical OMAG Server determines the types of open
+The configuration document for the OMAG Server determines which OMAG subsystems (and hence the types of open
-metadata and governance services that should be activated in the logical OMAG server.
+metadata and governance services) that should be activated in the OMAG Server.
 For example:

 * Basic descriptive properties of the server that are used in logging and events